 3. Comprehensive Center-Based Services

 We recommend an intensive Early Intervention Program of four to six hours per day, five days per week, in a center-based program for most children with autism who are under the age of six.
 Additional hours of therapy should also be provided in the home or community to ensure that new skills are generalized to other settings.

-A comprehensive center-based program should target sensorimotor, cognitive and language development through services such as occupational, physical, music t and speech-language therapy.
-The goals and strategies used in these therapies should be integrated into your child’s ABA program to achieve consistency and synergy across your child’s entire program.
+A comprehensive center-based program should target sensorimotor, cognitive, and language development through services such as occupational, physical, music t and speech-language therapy.
+The goals and strategies used in these therapies should be integrated into your child’s ABA program to achieve consistency and synergy across your child’s entire intervention program.

 Are school-based and center-based services different for pre-school children?
 At present, school-based and center-based services differ in many ways.
 School-based services focus on a set of goals related to academic skills.
 In this setting, school resources need to be carefully distributed across many students.
 Center-based services generally target a wider range of goals and emphasize building foundational skills to prepare a child for success in academic and other environments.
 Center-based evaluations aim to recommend an optimal number of service hours rather than the minimum acceptable.

 It’s important that children in Early Intervention Programs have the chance to participate in both individual and group therapies.
 Individual sessions provide the opportunity for a child to learn skills that are best-addressed one-on-one with an adult instructor.
 These skills are usually newly emerging and benefit from greater one-on-one support.
 Newly emerging skills can be more challenging for a child to demonstrate in group settings because of the additional demands that those settings bring.
 For example, group interactions require a child to process a greater variety of unpredictable stimuli from other children.